 This supplemental non-GAAP measure is provided to assist readers in determining our financial performance.
 We believe this measure is useful in assessing our actual performance by adjusting our results from continuing operations for one-time transactional gains and losses and impairment losses.
-Normalized Net Loss differs from the most comparable GAAP measure, net loss attributable to Ballard from continuing operations, primarily because it does not include impairment losses or recoveries on trade receivables, transactional gains and losses, asset impairment charges, and acquisition costs.
-The following table shows a reconciliation of net loss attributable to Ballard from continuing operations to Normalized Net Loss for the three months ended March 31, 2016 and 2015.
+Normalized Net Loss differs from the most comparable GAAP measure, net loss attributable to Ballard, primarily because it does not include impairment losses or recoveries on trade receivables, transactional gains and losses, asset impairment charges, and acquisition costs.
+The following table shows a reconciliation of net loss attributable to Ballard to Normalized Net Loss for the three and six months ended June 30, 2016 and 2015.